denten-books/plain-text/main.md

 sanctioning, condoning--appear out of place, incongruent with the inquiry at hand.
 Something is rotten in the very formulation of the question.
 To put it
 differently: Must we study *only* what we value?
 I cannot think of a way to defend the answer to the affirmative.
-A zoologist that studies only beautiful animal is himself a strange creature.
-A more radical compromise compels us to seek value in the importance of the inquiry itself: in the quality of the questions raised, and in the relevance of the answers given.
+A zoologist that denies other the study of animals he deems "ugly" is himself a strange creature.[^ln12-zoo] A more radical compromise compels us to seek value in the importance of the inquiry itself: in the quality of the questions raised, and in the relevance of the answers given.
 If literary reading of a certain kind has the power ascribed to it by the NEA report (increased civic participation, etc.), literary humanities need not concern itself with the protection of the literary.
 The survival of the field (and not of literature itself) depends on the freedom of its cadres to pursue the literary function everywhere, indiscriminately, even in the discarded textual detritus of human activity, however quotidian.
 A conception of a more neutral, broad literary domain can include and preserve all existing forms of textuality.

+[^ln12-zoo]: There are several studies that explore the effect of perceived aesthetics on zoology and conservation.
+See esp. @frynta2009 and @stokes2007.
+The short of it: cute animals get more funding.

 I am trying to burrow (impatiently, because the archive is thick, and the bottom so far) from a big idea, like literature, down to its more modest